 The award-winning Isle of Raasay Distillery in the Inner Hebrides work closely with other local businesses and has become embedded in the island’s tight-knit community.
 Read how the Isle of Raasay Distillery is bringing job opportunities and tackling de-population on the island.

 The £140 million Macallan Estate was completed in 2018 but continues to invest and develop its product offering.
 Read how the Macallan Estate is committed to local employment and growth.

 Plate up for Glasgow is a hospitality industry-led, month-long campaign that ran to coincide with COP26 (2021 United Nations Climate Change Conference) last year.
 Find out more about the campaign which aimed to reduce waste in the city's food and drink sector.

 In the face of a changing economic climate, it's important that everyone in tourism works together to identify and realise the opportunities available to deliver sustainable economic growth now and in the future.
 We know that tourism is more than a holiday.

 Our purpose is to grow and develop the sustainable economic benefit of tourism to Scotland’s visitor economy.
 And with #TourismForceForGood we want to highlight the economic benefits of tourism including job creation, tourism spend and investment.

 Wellbeing benefits of tourism

 Tourism provides opportunities for all and is the catalyst for job creation and entrepreneurialism.
-And while the wellness trend was growing before the coronavirus (COVID-19) pandemic, the events of the last year have raised awareness of the importance of wellbeing, both physically and mentally.
+And while the wellness trend was growing before the pandemic, the events of the last two years have raised awareness of the importance of wellbeing, both physically and mentally.